HighlyExistant/My-Notes/Mathematics/Topology.md

 Is concerned with geometric objects, and continuous deformations between them.
+W
 ### Space
 is just a set that defines relations with elements within the set.
 So depending on the objects within your set and the operations that govern those objects, they will define the space that your objects live in.
 It is important to note that the following spaces are ordered in terms of least to most general.
 That is to say an inner product space is a special case of normed vector space, a normed vector space is a special case of metric space, etc.
 ### Vector Space